C H U R C H R E F O R M S E R I E S

-Further, Jesus (or God) had a contract with the Hebrews.
+Further, Jesus (or God) had a covenant with the Hebrews.
 They were supposed to love Him and follow His commandments, which they never did.

-However, there was a stipulation in the contract in Deuteronomy 28:
+However, there was a stipulation in the covenant in Deuteronomy 28:

 15 “But if you refuse to listen to the Lord your God and do not obey all the commands and decrees I am giving you today, all these curses will come and overwhelm you: